CozyInsomniac/the-role/content/The Role/Characters/SB Characters/Sunflight Spearwind.md

 - Sunflight is can speak fluent English, French, German, and Dragon.
 - Unlike her father, and most other dragons, Sunflight does not consider human beings (or "scavengers" as dragons know them) to be below her.
 - If Sunflight were not a firescale and a runt, she and her brother, Skyfall, could be mistaken for identical twins.
+- Sunflight occasionally wears her mother's earrings.
 - Sunflight's body literally burns off viruses before her immune system can learn how to fight them off naturally.
 This means that she's extremely resistant to infection, but her immune system is very weak.
 - Because she is a firescale, Sunflight, when extremely angry or scared, can produce blue flames that are hotter than her normal orange flames, but do not last long.
 Her brother, Skyfall, cannot do this, as he is not a firescale.
 - Sunflight is not completely heat proof.
 Her fire resistance has its limits around $2,900 \degree F$, or around the temperature white flames appear naturally.
 - Swingshot, was designed by Sunflight when she was 13 human years (6.5 dragon years) old, and built by the Greek god Hephaestus.
 Swingshot was originally just an axe, but Sunflight upgraded and changed it as she got older.
-- On her nightstand at home, Sunflight has a stuffed dragon made of cloth and filled with sand, dyed to look like a skywing.
+- On her nightstand at home, Sunflight has a stuffed dragon made of cloth and filled with sand, dyed to look like a Skywing.
 - Sunflight and Skyfall share the same blood type, however Sunflight's blood has a higher oxygen concentration, this making it more flammable.
 - Sunflight's DNA is shaped like a quadruple helix, with six base pairs instead of four.
 - Sunflight discovered her human form when she fell through a portal into a city, and was forced into it.
 - Sunflight is very bad at understanding and playing video games.
 Fast-paced FPS games make her head hurt, and she avoids rhythm games with a passion.
 - As a side-effect of her mutated firescale, Sunflight is not affected by spicy foods / capsaicin.
 - Sunflight does not have sweat glands, and thus cannot sweat.
-- Sunflight's last name, "Spearwind" was originally the title "The Spear as Swift as the Wind", bestowed to the skywing Queen's guard.
+- Sunflight's last name, "Spearwind" was originally the title "The Spear as Swift as the Wind", bestowed to the Skywing Queen's guard.
 As it was passed down the family line, it was shortened, eventually ending up as "Spearwind
 - Sunflight *can* feel heat, but only up to around the temperature of a hot tub.
 Higher temperatures
 - Sunflight has an aunt named Summit
 - Sunflight will occasionally forget that humans can’t eat bones, and will do so while eating ribs or steak.